-The proposed development, including the dwelling, will involve excavation cut and benching along the side of the hill.
-The upper cuts must have a catch drain constructed at the top to prevent any run-off water flow from running down the lower benches.
-Storm water collected in the lower benches should be directed to suitable drainage pits.
+All cuts must have a catch drain constructed at the top to prevent any run-off water flow from running down the batters.
 The water collected in these drains should ideally be discharged into street drainage and/or a council easement drain.